 (Image by Dtoid's comics editor Mikey Turvey.
 THIS IS ACTUALLY TATTOOED ON A DUDE, PEOPLE)

 Wallpapers and icons

 Community member bushofghosts made a set of animated Destructoid heads perfect for any comment or forum usage.
 Download the pack here.

 Need a new desktop background too?
 We got you covered with dozens of wallpapers that feature Mr. Destructoid right here.

 We give away a lot of stuff.
-In fact, we gave over $30,000 in prizes in 2010.
+Weve' probably given away over $100,000 in prizes since we've started.
 We love giving back as much as we can and we do some kind of giveaway each week.
 Keep up to date with the contest page to see what you can easily nab.

 Destructoid is all about giving back and we've held a number of charity events to raise money for good causes.
-Most recently, we've raised over $6,000 for the 24-hour gaming marathon Extra Life and over $7,000 for the Charity Water organization.
+Most recently, we've raised thousands for the 24-hour gaming marathon Extra Life and sometimes work with the Charity Water organization.
 Hit us up if you're doing something with charity, we can most likely help: community @ destructoid.com

 And that’s Destructoid in an extremely over-sized nutshell!